What’s Happening to Mortgage Rates This Week and Why Are They Higher Than They Should Be?

 Where We’re Coming From

 Every home cost and mortgage situation is different, but it helps to look at rates in terms of what that means you will actually save.
 Let’s say you purchase a $200k home.
-If your lender provides you with a 4.0% mortgage rate for a 30 year mortgage, overall you will pay:
+If your lender provides you with a 4.0% mortgage rate for a 30 year mortgage, overall you will pay:$200,000 for the home costs plus

 $143,749 in interest.
 So your total for your home will be